jeffhandley/QuickReactions/_tutorial/17-structure.md

 var Timestamp = require('../Components/Timestamp')
 </pre>

 This will reflect the changes to our folder structure.
-Gulp should be able to build correctly now.
+Gulp should build correctly now.

 [Next » Using JSX for the Pages](18-jsx-pages)